CVE-2025-52921

 CVE-2025-52921 is a critical-severity Unprotected Alternate Channel (CWE-420) vulnerability.
 Its CVSS base score is 9.9 (Critical).

-Operationally, ranked in the top 33.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Fallback Channels (T1008); ranked at the 39th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References